Points to consider before you adopt SAP S/4HANA

 What are your plans and experiences?

-We’d also love to hear back from more customers who are either planning or already running their “adopt SAP S/4HANA” migration programmes to understand what your plans and challenges are and what approach you’re taking.
+I’d also love to hear back from more customers who are either planning or already running their “adopt SAP S/4HANA” migration programmes to understand what your plans and challenges are and what approach you’re taking.